thrillcall/thrillcall-api/README.md

 - <a name="order" />**order** _string: "ASC" or "DESC"_

     The direction you wish to sort the results.
 Default: DESC

+- <a name="polling_for" />**polling\_for** _string_

+    Comma-separated list of services to poll.

+    If specified, will only return recommended artists from these services.
+Popular artists will be omitted.
+    If not specified, will return recommended artists from all available services, as well as popular artists.

 <a name="content_artists" />
 ## Artists